 IMPORTANT: Windows is the only option that allows you to back up your personal information.
 Schedule regular backups to avoid information loss.

-You can use Windows tools to back up personal information and create system restore points and recovery media, allowing you to restore from backup, refresh the computer, and reset the computer to its original state.
+You can use Windows tools to back up personal information and create system restore points and recovery media.